Swipe-Hi5/Hi5-bot/README.md

 - Automates group joins

 ## Development Team
-Join the development team on Telegram at [Naiyan](https://t.me/naiyanarrahman) for updates and contributions.
+Join the development team on [Telegram](https://t.me/naiyanarrahman) for updates and contributions.